-In addition to the above, the Hatch Waxman Act established certain periods of regulatory exclusivity.
 As we presently have no patent rights to protect the approved use of Emflaza, we rely on non-patent market exclusivity periods under the Orphan Drug Act and the Hatch-Waxman Act to commercialize Emflaza in the United States.

 Market and data exclusivity provisions under the FDCA can delay the submission or the approval of certain applications for competing products.
 The FDCA provides a five-year period of non-patent data exclusivity within the United States to the first applicant to gain approval of an NDA for a new chemical entity.
-A drug is a new chemical entity if the FDA has not previously approved any other new drug containing the same active moiety, which is the molecule or ion responsible for the therapeutic activity of the drug substance.
-During the exclusivity period, the FDA generally may not accept for review an ANDA or a 505(b) (2) NDA submitted by another company that references the previously approved drug.
+A drug is a new chemical entity if the FDA has not previously approved any other new drug containing the same active moiety.
+During the exclusivity period, the FDA generally may not accept for review an abbreviated new drug application, or ANDA, or a 505(b)(2) NDA submitted by another company that references the previously approved drug.
 However, an ANDA or 505(b)(2) NDA may be submitted after four years if it contains a certification of patent invalidity or non-infringement.